Smurfs0nParade/ReputationBasedDetection/README.md

 # ReputationBasedDetection
-Using Suricata to download a malicious IP reputation list and compare it against a PCAP.
-Alerts are raised if it traffic matches.
+Using Suricata with bash scripting to detect malicious IPs.
+The script update-mdl.sh downloads a list of IP addresses and a list of Malicious IPs.
+These lists are compared to one another and a rating is applied based on the number of occurances.